confidential-computing/governance/TAC/Meetings/2022/2022-03-10/CCC_TAC_Minutes-2022-03-10.md

 ### Future topics

 DT noted that the March 24th meeting will be skipped.
-He noted that CCC-Attestation will be providing a review on April 5, and a tech talk on confidential computing from the perspective of the network.
+He noted that CCC-Attestation will be providing a review on April 5, and on the same date Eric Voit will do a tech talk on confidential computing from the perspective of the network.

 #### Pull request review